-The New Zealand Intelligence and Security Bill 2016
+The Intelligence and Security Act 2017

-FACTSHEET NO. 12
+FACT SHEET NO. 12

-What the Bill proposes
+What the Act does

-- A single immunities framework for both the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB). - NZSIS employees gain the exemption from civil liability when acting in good faith that is afforded to all state sector employees under the State Sector Act 1988 (this immunity is already in place for GCSB). - Exemption from civil liability or criminal prosecution for anyone assisting NZSIS and/or GCSB (such as in producing official identity documents or in the execution of a warrant).
+- Creates a single immunities framework for both the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB). - NZSIS employees gain the exemption from civil liability when acting in good faith that is afforded to all state sector employees under the State Sector Act 1988 (this immunity is already in place for GCSB). - Provides an exemption from civil liability or criminal prosecution for anyone assisting NZSIS and/or GCSB (such as in producing official identity documents or in the execution of a warrant).